Government funding for this course could be available to you through the Customs Grant Schemes

 - Understand the Overall Procedures, Practices and Terminology common in International Transactions.

 - Know how to read your Import Entries to ensure you will pass Customs Compliance Audits.

-- Be more aware of the changes on the horizon
+- Be more aware of the changes on the horizon in the year ahead

 16.30: Training ends